asjadnaqvi/stata-tidytuesday/README.md

 # tidytuesday v1.0 (beta)
 *(16 Feb 2025)*

-A Stata package for fetching meta information and files from the R [TidyTuesday](https://github.com/rfordatascience/tidytuesday) challenge.
+A Stata package for fetching meta information and files from the R [TidyTuesday](https://github.com/rfordatascience/tidytuesday) repository.
 Please also visit this link for TidyTuesday's citation guidelines and license information.

 The main purpose of this package is to give quick access to data for visualizations.